-Depending on application volume, it may take us up to four weeks to complete our review and get back to you with the results.
-We will email you to let you know if your project has been approved or declined.
+Start-up Grant applications will not be approved until you have completed the necessary steps to confirm your acceptance into Peel's CWELCC program.
+We will email you to confirm if your Start-up Grant application has been approved or declined.
 Once a project is approved, we will send you a conditional approval letter which will show the maximum funding allocation available for the project and outline any additional documentation requirements.
-Depending on the project scope and complexity, Peel Region may assign a Project Monitor to your project.
-You will be notified in your conditional approval letter if this is the case.

-If a Project Monitor is assigned, we will schedule a mandatory project kick-off meeting to review the Start-up Grant Funding Agreement and your roles and responsibilities.
-This meeting will provide your project team with an opportunity to meet Peel's Project Monitor and Early Years and Child Care Services (EYCCS) Capital Team.
+We will assign a Project Monitor to your project, and schedule a mandatory project kick-off meeting to review the Start-up Grant Funding Agreement and your roles and responsibilities.
+This meeting will provide your project team with an opportunity to meet Peel's Project Monitor and Early Years and Child Care Services (EYCCS)

+CWELCC Expansion Team.
 See Section 3.3 for more details.

-If a Project Monitor is not assigned, you will receive the Start-up Grant Funding Agreement for review and signature.
+Following the kick off meeting, you will receive the Start-up Grant Funding Agreement for review and signature.
 Once all parties sign the agreement, the project will formally begin.